brendantipp/sem2_prog_data_analysis_assignment/README.md

 #### Permutations Functions

-There are two permuation functions that are available to us and these provide for random shuffling of data
+There are two permutation functions that are available to us and these provide for random shuffling of data

 - shuffle()
-- permuation()
+- permutation()

-Shuffle function - modifies a sequence in place by shuffing its contents permutation function - always returns a shuffed version of the original sequence
+Shuffle function - modifies a sequence in place by shuffling its contents permutation function - always returns a shuffled version of the original sequence

 In my Jupyter notebook I go through each of the two examples to test how they work in more detail with examples.

 ### 3. Distribution Functions

 In this section of the Jupyter notebook I will explain Data Distribution and Data Distribution functions

 What is Data Distribution?